-The decline of the Church of England has been well publicised for many years.
-Because of the connections between church and state the future survival of the church is of interest to many agencies, both Christian and otherwise.
-Any new attendance figures are likely to make mainstream news, with discussion of the church’s future prospects.
-In this blog I will apply one of my church growth models to the Church of England attendance figures and examine how serious that decline might be.
-First let me set the context.
+The decline of the Church of England has been well-publicised for many years.
+Because of the connections between church and state, the future survival of the church is of interest to many agencies, both Christian and otherwise.
+Any new attendance figures are likely to make mainstream news, with a discussion of the church’s future prospects.
+Here, I will apply one of my church growth models to the Church of England attendance figures and examine how serious that decline might be.
+First, let me set the context.

 The Christian Church in the UK has been steadily declining for over 50 years.
-With a total church membership reaching a peak of 10.3 million in 1930 a slow decline followed with a brief recovery through the 1950s.
+With a total church membership reaching a peak of 10.3 million in 1930, a slow decline followed by a brief recovery through the 1950s.
 Since 1960 membership has fallen from 9.9 million in 1960 to 5.9 million in 2000 .
 It was down further to 5.5 million in 2010 .
-Not surprisingly the Church of England’s membership has fallen in a similar fashion, from 2.9 million in 1960 to 1.2 million in 2010 [3,4].
+Not surprisingly, the Church of England’s membership has fallen in a similar fashion, from 2.9 million in 1960 to 1.2 million in 2010 [3,4].

-A straight statistical projection would indicate that the Church of England will eventually become extinct, although long after most of the other UK mainstream denominations (and well after the major political parties!)
-But statistical projections only examine data, they do not factor in any theory as to why a church grows or declines.
+A straight statistical projection would indicate that the Church of England will eventually become extinct.
+This extinction date is long after most of the other UK mainstream denominations (and well after the major political parties!)
+But statistical projections only examine data.
+They do not factor in any theory as to why a church grows or declines.
 Thus they may miss some underlying reason why the church may not go extinct.

 Limited Enthusiasm Model

 A key result of this “Limited Enthusiasm” Model is the existence of two thresholds, or tipping points, connected with extinction and revival-growth.
 These thresholds are compared with the reproduction potential, which measures the ability of enthusiasts to reproduce themselves .
-If the reproduction potential is under the extinction threshold the church eventually declines to zero, if it is over the threshold the church survives.
-Likewise if the reproduction potential is over the revival-growth threshold, church growth is rapid, similar to that seen in religious revivals.
-Both thresholds depend on the birth, death and loss rates, and the revival-growth threshold also depends on the current fraction of open unbelievers in the population.
+If the reproduction potential is under the extinction threshold, the church eventually declines to zero.
+If it is over the threshold, the church survives.
+Likewise, if the reproduction potential is over the revival-growth threshold, church growth is rapid, similar to that seen in religious revivals.
+Both thresholds depend on the birth, death and loss rates.
+The revival-growth threshold also depends on the current fraction of open unbelievers in the population.

-Although some of the model parameters are difficult to determine the placement of the reproduction potential compared with the thresholds is more robustly determined.
-Thus it is possible to be more confident of a church’s extinction or survival, even if there is more variation in the parameter and threshold values.
+Although some of the model parameters are difficult to determine, the placement of the reproduction potential compared with the thresholds is more robust.
+Thus it is possible to be more confident of a church’s extinction or survival.
 Essentially the model is interpreting curvature in the data in terms of the behaviour of enthusiasts.
-Thus if the decline is slowing it may indicate enthusiasts are reproducing themselves enough for the church to survive.
+Thus, if the decline is slowing, it may indicate enthusiasts are reproducing themselves enough for the church to survive.

 Analysis of Church of England Attendance 1979-2005

-Attendance is a much better indicator of participation than membership in the Church of England as the latter is based on electoral role, which has not always required participation as a reason for inclusion.
-However it is only in recent history that attendance figures have been consistently obtained.
-The methodology for their collection must be consistent over time otherwise curvature in the data set will be wrongly interpreted.
+Attendance is a much better indicator of participation than membership in the Church of England.
+The latter is based on an electoral role, which has not always required participation as a reason for inclusion.
+However, it is only in recent history that attendance figures have been consistently obtained.
+The methodology for their collection must be consistent over time otherwise, curvature in the data set will be wrongly interpreted.

-My earlier publications in church growth were based on the English Church Attendance Surveys conducted by Christian Research, under the then leadership of Peter Brierley .
-By the 1998 attendance survey the Church of England was under the extinction threshold, although not massively so .
-By the 2005 survey its situation had improved, the church was just on the extinction threshold .
-That is the Church of England was just avoiding future extinction.
-Unfortunately there have been no more attendance surveys since, so no further results can be obtained from this source.
+My earlier publications in church growth were based on the English Church Attendance Surveys conducted by Christian Research under the then leadership of Peter Brierley .
+By the 1998 attendance survey, the Church of England was under the extinction threshold, although not massively so .
+By the 2005 survey, its situation had improved, and the church was just on the extinction threshold .
+That is, the Church of England was just avoiding future extinction.
+Unfortunately, there have been no more attendance surveys since.
+So, no further results can be obtained from this source.

 Analysis of Church of England Attendance 2001-2011

 Since 2001 the Church of England has been reporting its own attendance figures.
-Although these cannot be compared with the figures of Christian Research, they use different methodologies, the data can be used to assess the extinction/survival status since 2001.
+These cannot be compared with the figures of Christian Research because they use different methodologies.
+However, the data can be used to assess the extinction/survival status since 2001.
 The most recent data is for 2011 .
-Additional data sources, such as birth rates etc., are used to estimate a number of model parameters .
+Additional data sources, such as birth rates etc., are used to estimate several model parameters .

 The data used is the combined all-age Sunday and weekday attendance [12, table 4].
-Weekday attendance at churches has been growing, perhaps due to an aging population, and due to churches being more willing to diversify in their approach to reaching communities.
+Weekday attendance at churches has been growing, perhaps due to an ageing population.
+Also, churches being more willing to diversify in their approach to reaching communities.
 It has now become sufficiently large that it cannot be ignored.
-The church quotes highest, average and lowest figures.
+The church quotes the highest, average and lowest figures.
 The average has been used.
-Because the Limited Enthusiasm model is interpreting changes over time, it is not critical which of the three data sets are used, providing they have been consistently measured each year.
+Because the Limited Enthusiasm model interprets changes over time, it is not critical which of the three data sets are used.
+What is important is that they have been consistently measured each year.

-A best fit between model and data gives a value for the reproduction potential and the two thresholds.
-Many such “best fits” are obtained for a variety of other parameter values .
-The majority of best fits, 66%, indicate that the church will avoid extinction, however there is no convincing sign that there is any underlying revival growth.
+The best fit between the model and data gives a value for the reproduction potential and the two thresholds.
+Many such “best fits” are obtained by modifying other parameter values .
+The majority of best fits, 66%, indicate that the church will avoid extinction.
+However, there is no convincing sign that there is any underlying revival growth.
 The most likely scenario is that the Church of England will survive, but at a significantly reduced level.

-On the basis of attendance figures alone it is not possible to distinguish between the pessimistic and optimistic fits.
-To draw a clearer conclusion additional information is required, such as the number of enthusiasts, which would be very difficult to measure.
-However evidence for the effect of enthusiasts, such as increasing use of the Alpha course, community engagement, prayer meetings, church planting etc. might be easier to obtain, and would help in given more confidence in one scenario over the other.
+On the basis of attendance figures alone, it is not possible to distinguish between pessimistic and optimistic fits.
+To draw a clearer conclusion, additional information is required, such as the number of enthusiasts.
+This is a difficult number to measure.
+However, evidence for the effect of enthusiasts, could be obtained from the use of the things like the Alpha course, community engagement or prayer meetings.
+These would hel give more confidence in one scenario over the other.

 The two scenarios can be extrapolated further into the future, assuming enthusiasts remain at the same effectiveness.
 The top graph of figure 2 gives church attendance.
-The pessimistic fit shows decline at the same rate to almost 2040, however the optimistic fit suggest the church starts growing again after 2035.
+The pessimistic fit shows a decline at the same rate to almost 2040.
+However, the optimistic fit suggests that the church will start growing again after 2035.
 This is due to a recovery in enthusiasts, as seen in the bottom graph of figure 2.
-In the optimistic scenario the enthusiasts start increasing again, nationally, after 2020.
-This is enough for the church to avoid extinction and dropping below an attendance of 800,000, but not enough for it to return to the 2001 figure.
+In the optimistic scenario, the number of enthusiasts will start increasing again nationally after 2020.
+This is enough for the church to avoid extinction and dropping below an attendance of 800,000.
+But, it is not enough for it to return to the 2001 figure.

 There are a number of conditions that must be applied to this result.

-1. The church has an increasingly older age profile than society, thus the death rate of its attenders will increase over time.
+- The church has an increasingly older age profile than society, thus the death rate of its attenders will increase over time.
 Thus recovery would take longer.
-The above scenarios in the previous graph are not predictions for actual numbers, but an indication that the Church of Engalnd is most likely above the extinction threshold.
+The above scenarios in the previous graph are not predictions for actual numbers but an indication that the Church of England is most likely above the extinction threshold.

-2. The model aggregates together congregations that are dying through aging, perhaps the majority, with a smaller number of growing and healthy congregations where most of the enthusiasts are based.
-In that case the underlying growth in enthusiasts would be underestimated and the reproduction potential of the enthusiasts should be higher.
+- The model aggregates together congregations that are dying through ageing, perhaps the majority, with a smaller number of growing and healthy congregations where most of the enthusiasts are based.
+In that case, the underlying growth in enthusiasts would be underestimated, and the reproduction potential of the enthusiasts should be higher.
 Thus the church would be more likely to see a future recovery.
 Such a recovery would involve churches with enthusiasts re-starting congregations in redundant parishes so that new pools of unbelievers can be tapped.

-4. Migration has been assumed constant.
-Migration has had a large impact on Pentecostal and independent churches in London, but it is doubtful if it has had much impact on the Church of England nationally.
-Migration may fall in the future; there again it may increase.
+- Migration has been assumed constant.
+It has had a large impact on Pentecostal and independent churches in London, but it is doubtful if it has had much impact on the Church of England nationally.
+Migration may fall in the future.
+There, again, it may increase.

 Strategies to Improve Church of England’s Attendance

-If the Limited Enthusiasm Model is correct then strategies that improve the number and the quality of enthusiasts are the key to church growth.
+If the Limited Enthusiasm Model is correct, then strategies that improve the number and the quality of enthusiasts are the keys to church growth.
 Such improvement can come through spiritual renewal, mission training, discipleship, community contacts and outpourings of the Holy Spirit.
 It is not a question of choosing one over the other but of using all.
-For many churches it can start with a change of awareness that the individual members of a congregation are as important to its growth as its leaders, and that each person needs to embrace that responsibility.
+For many churches, it can start with a change of awareness that the individual members of a congregation are as important to its growth as its leaders and that each person needs to embrace that responsibility.

 References and Notes